 - 3. In order to determine who the beneficial owners of a company are, competent authorities will require certain basic information about the company, which, at a minimum, would include information about the legal ownership and control structure of the company.
 This would include information about the status and powers of the company, its shareholders and its directors. - 4.
-All companies created in a country should be registered in a company registry.41 Whichever combination of mechanisms is used to obtain and record beneficial ownership information (see section B), there is a set of basic information on a company that needs to be obtained and recorded by the company42 as a necessary prerequisite.
-The minimum basic information to be obtained and recorded by a company should be:
+All companies created in a country should be registered in a company registry.48 Whichever combination of mechanisms is used to obtain and record beneficial ownership information (see section B), there is a set of basic information on a company that needs to be obtained and

-Beneficial ownership information for legal persons is the information referred to in the interpretive note to Recommendation 10, paragraph 5(b)(i).
+46 Beneficial ownership information for legal persons is the information referred to in the interpretive note to Recommendation 10, paragraph 5(b)(i).
 Controlling shareholders as referred to in, paragraph 5(b)(i) of the interpretive note to Recommendation 10 may be based on a threshold, e.g. any persons owning more than a certain percentage of the company (e.g. 25%).

-References to creating a legal person, include incorporation of companies or any other mechanism that is used.
+47 References to creating a legal person, include incorporation of companies or any other mechanism that is used.

-[&]quot;Company registry" refers to a register in the country of companies incorporated or licensed in that country and normally maintained by or for the incorporating authority.
+48 "Company registry" refers to a register in the country of companies incorporated or licensed in that country and normally maintained by or for the incorporating authority.
 It does not refer to information held by or for the company itself.